orbeckstASU/physic-labs-pyscript/README.md

 ## Directory layout

 * `Submission`: Put all the *code* and *data* required to perform the required simulations in this directory.
 When grading, only code in this directory will be taken into account.
 * `docs`: notes and other documentation (not graded).
-* `poster`: put the **poster** (and supporting files as specified in the instructions) into a separate  directory.
+* `abstract`: put the **abstract** and **CONTRIBUTIONS.txt** into this directory; you can use the template in the directory.
 * `Work`: additional code and data that you want to version control but that should not be graded.
 * `Grade`: instructors/graders can add comments in this directory.